KenpachiRL/My-projects/Dos attack blocker/ReadMe.md

 <p>
 You can edit the maximum number of allowed packets by changing the value of the variable "limit" to whatever you want.
 To run the code type sudo python3 Dos_attack_blocker.py
  <br>
+You can ignore packetsender.py because its just a code used to test if my dos blocker was working.
+What packetsender.py does is send 100 packets per second to the target IP of my choice to simulate a DOS attack.

 </p>